 Burton Street Tabernacle transformed

-The Burton Street Tabernacle, on the corner of Burton and Palmer Streets, Darlinghurst, is being converted into Eternity Playhouse, a 200-seat theatre and creative arts centre with a gallery, bar and café.
+The Burton Street Tabernacle, on the corner of Burton and Palmer Streets, Darlinghurst, has been converted into the Eternity Playhouse, a 200-seat theatre and creative arts centre with a gallery, bar and café.

-Work started at the end of 2011 and includes:
+Work started at the end of 2011 and included:

-- Developing the basement level into a theatre box office, café and bar
+- developing the basement level into a box office, café and bar

-- Preserving heritage features while making the building more sustainable through energy efficient lighting, solar roofing, and rainwater collection and reuse
+- preserving heritage features while making the building more sustainable through energy efficient lighting, solar roof panels and rainwater collection and reuse

-Once completed, the theatre will be leased to the Darlinghurst Theatre Company, a community organisation embracing and nurturing emerging artists, including people who are homeless.
+The theatre is leased to the Darlinghurst Theatre Company, a community organisation embracing and nurturing emerging artists, including people who are homeless.

-Replicating the script in signs for the new theatre will look stunning and mark the building’s adaptive reuse as a new theatre and new cultural destination for Sydney.
+Stace's Eternity sign has been replicated for the theatre and marks the building’s adaptive reuse as a new cultural destination for Sydney.

 Project Manager 02 9265 firstname.lastname@example.org